aragonne/EQL-Monitoring/TD3-Alerting/README.md

-# TD3 - AlertManager and Alert Configuration
+# TD3 - Alert Configuration

 This guide will walk you through setting up and understanding alerts for the Squash-TM application deployed on Minikube.
 Alerting is a crucial component of proactive monitoring, enabling you to identify and respond to potential issues before they impact your users.

-## Understanding AlertManager
+## Understanding Alerting

-AlertManager is a component of the Prometheus ecosystem that handles alerts sent by client applications such as Prometheus server.
+Alerts are a part of the monitoring ecosystem that can be handled by client applications such as Prometheus server.
 It takes care of deduplicating, grouping, and routing alerts to the correct receiver (such as email, Slack, or PagerDuty).
 Key features include:

 - **Grouping**: Combines similar alerts to reduce notification noise
 - **Inhibition**: Suppresses notifications for certain alerts if others are already firing
 - **Silences**: Temporarily mute alerts based on specific criteria
 - **High Availability**: Can be configured in a clustered mode for redundancy

-## 1 - Prometheus AlertManager Configuration
+## 1 - Prometheus Configuration

 The file `02-values-prometheus-with-alerts.yaml` contains example alert rules that demonstrate different types of alerts.